 - Get her used to a carrier (if your dog is small enough to pick up).
 If not, use a leash.

 - Music soothes the anxious beast.
-Try playing a specially designed sound therapy CD like Through a Dog’s Ear.
+Try playing a specially designed sound therapy playlist Through a Dog’s Ear on Spotify.
 Or tune into Buddy’s favorite station, whether it’s country twang, Iron Maiden or Adam Lambert.

 - Try an herbal calming aid.